 - Substitute teachers—You should try to talk to substitute teachers yourself.
 The regular teachers should also inform substitute teachers about your child's condition.
 This is where a written set of instructions from you can be particularly valuable.

 In addition to the above, the more teachers and other adults at school who know about your child's asthma, the better.
-Your child could have asthma while at lunch or in the hallway, these are places where the class teacher may not be present.
+Your child could have an asthma attack while at lunch or in the hallway; these are places where the class teacher may not be present.

 What emergency instructions should I give the school?

-You should give the school officials a peak flow meter if possible.
-They should have a clear set of instructions (your doctor can help with this) about what a low peak flow reading is, what symptoms they should look out for, and what treatment they should give.
-The school should have a clear idea of when to call your doctor and when to call 911.
+They should have a clear set of instructions (your care provider can help with this) what symptoms they should look out for, and what treatment they should give.
+The school should have a clear idea of when to call your care provider and when to call 911.
 You should make sure that the instruction sheet you hand out to all school officials has your doctor's phone number, your preferred hospital (emergency room), as well as contact numbers for you, other guardians for the child, and a trusted friend.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 12/6/2013…#9569